Coronovirus in Ukraine: Day 17

 1 – in Ivano-Frankivsk (1 death).

-It worth mentioned, that due to the Presidential Office data, 361 suspected cases exists on March 19, 2020 (increased by 162 cases for 1 day).

-Public Health Center reportes on 308 сases laboratory tested on COVID-19 from the beginning of the year.
-26 case – laboratory-confirmed, 33 – are being tested, the rest – were tested as negative.

-Total amount of COVID-19 confirmed cases increased in 1,6 times for the last 24 hours (6,2 – average world statistics).
+Total number of confirmed coronavirus cases increased in 1,6 times for the last 24 hours (6,2 – average world statistics).